CaptainPotassium/Potassium-DB-Macro/README.md

 ## DiffusionBee Dreaming macro: 'dreaming' animation using DB's Img2Img tool

-For the **[DiffusionBee Dreaming macro](https://cdn.discordapp.com/attachments/949080378524704820/1034498820693839932/DiffusionBee_Dreaming.kmmacros)** to work properly, you must have the following programs installed on your Apple silicon Mac:
+You can use this macro to created undirected "dreaming" animations by repeated sending the output of Img2Img as the new input.
+You can get some really cool and trippy results, but it can take a while depending on how long you want your animation to be (and what you want its FPS to be).
+Here is an example I made using this tool:

-This macro uses on the pixel coordinates of the DiffusionBee window to click on the right buttons.
+- This macro (as well as several of the other macros) uses on the pixel coordinates of the DiffusionBee window to click on the right buttons.
 [The DiffusionBee window must use exactly 50% of your main screen, and it must be on the right](https://u.cubeupload.com/CaptainPotassium/diffusionbeearrangem.png).
 Keyboard Maestro will resize the DB window automatically.
-Currently, the macro relies locating buttons visually.
+- Currently, the macro relies locating buttons visually.

 1. **Open Keyboard Maestro**
 2. **Open DiffusionBee (and ensure that it remains your focused window)**